 Steer clear of frays and rips and try this summer's embroidered and printed styles for extra style points.

 If you're not a fan of your legs, there are a variety of cropped trousers on the high street that fall below the knee.
-Those conscious of heavy thighs should stick to flattering darker colours like black or navy.
+Those conscious of heavy thighs should stick to flattering darker colours like

 Forget dresses - shorts are becoming a regular fixture on red carpets.

 This season's so-called cocktail shorts have been given a glam-over with luxurious fabrics such as rich brocade or tailored silk in jewel tones or metallics.